fyrox-book/fyrox-book.github.io/src/rg3d/ui/ui.md

 # UI Engine

-Rg3d features a complex node based User Interface system.
-This chapter will cover User Interface usage in the engine.
+rg3d features a complex node-based user interface system.
+This chapter will cover user interface usage in the engine.